zahidraza/andon-system/android-app/README.md

                 if user.level == LEVEL1
                     add ackButton
-    else if fixAt == null: problem is acknowledged but not fixed yet if(user.buyers.contains(issue.dField2)) : If user is concerned to this issue if processingAt > 1 : level2 should fix the issue if user.level == LEVEL2
+    else if fixAt == null: problem is acknowledged but not fixed yet if(user.buyers.contains(issue2.dField2)) : If user is concerned to this issue2 if processingAt > 1 : level2 should fix the issue2 if user.level == LEVEL2
                     add fixButton
-            else : level 1 should fix the issue if user.level == LEVEL1
+            else : level 1 should fix the issue2
+                if user.level == LEVEL1
                     add fixButton